niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] add metric for how many no proxy requests were made
 - [x] fix charts they get rediculous when their busy
 - [x] maybe do a third backup for amazon used?
 - [x] govcr for integration tests